carinam17/carinam17.github.io/Services/README.md

 Learn alongside a skilled tutor.
 Sessions can be held at several locations depending on availability.
 This includes your school, a library, a coffee shop, or a downtown office space.

+#### Online Tutoring

+Receive your lesson from any location.
+I use video chat and an online whiteboard to provide the same high quality instruction I do in person.

 #### Group Sessions

 Chances are that you're not the only person having difficulty in your math course.
 Get together with a group of classmates for a review session before an exam.
-Work together and pay less per person in the process.
+Collaborate and support each other while paying less per person.
 These are also conducted online using video chat.

 #### Custom Study Materials

 Want someone to consolidate what you need to know for a test or course in one well designed document?
 You might also benefit from supplementary exercises to practice for a quiz or test.
+Reach out to get study resources tailored to your exact needs for more efficient studying.

 * * *

 ### Recommendations